Skip to content

 Origin Configurations permalink

 • The "peerFailureTimeout" field can be used to specify the detailed retry and backoff policy if an IP address of the origin is not accessible.
+These fields are configurable on the portal:

 limit retry of failed origin peer